If you’re traveling to Kota Kinbalu, Sabah or Borneo for that dream holiday vacation, you’re inevitably looking for a weather forecast.

-Sabah is situated in the tropics just above the equator between about 4N and 7N, with weather which is almost always hot and always humid.
+El Niño aside (as it comes and goes in cycles), here’s what’s supposed to be normal.
+Sabah is situated in the tropics just above the equator between about 4°N and 7°N, with weather which is usually quite hot, but also humid.

-Average temperatures, especially in Kota Kinabalu, hover around 30 – 32 °C, with an exceptionally hot day that can rocket to 38 °C, or a cool night that can dip to 22 °C. Brrrr!
+Average temperatures, especially in Kota Kinabalu, hover around 30 – 32 °C, with an rare, exceptionally hot day that rockets to 38 °C, or a cool night that dips to 22 °C. Brrrr!

-In the mountainous regions it can get as cold as 15 °C at night, but the coldest place in Sabah is the peak of Mt.
-Kinabalu, which at 4,095m above sea level, can touch zero.
-Mt.
-Kinabalu has a climate of her own though, and the rest of the weather which is true of Kota Kinabalu and Sabah, isn’t always true for Mt.
+In the mountainous regions it gets as cold as 15 °C at night, but the coldest place in Sabah is surely the peak of Mt.
+Kinabalu, which at 4,095m above sea level can sometimes hover around 0 °C. Mt.
+Kinabalu has a climate of her own though, and the rest of the weather that applies to Kota Kinabalu and Sabah, isn’t necessarily true for Mt.
 Kinabalu.

 Seasonal Weather in Sabah